calledit/x86_x64_function_tracer/README.md

 ## recompling_tracer.py
 Does what trace.py but tries to be faster by not using breakpoints.
 Currelty work in progress.
+Using recopilation it can:
+Capture most calls, as most calls are 5 bytes or longer (BUT NOT ALL), and if you can capture the call you can capture the exit breakpoint ie. type 1 & 2.
+Type 3 can be captured sometimes. and type 4 cant be captured using recompilation.
+As the ret instruction is only 1 byte long.
+I am thinking of using something like MinHook to capture type 3 & 4 as it is more stable than anything i will be able to build in a short while, but i am not sure about what implications using MinHook might have to the rest of the code yeat.
+If you only use minhook you run in to issues with librarys calling themselfs.
+Which we are not intressted in; but that should be able to be filterd out.
+You would first set break points on all calls.
+Then as the call is trigered you would register to where it was going then hook that function.
+After the function was hooked you would remove the breakpoint.
+As long as each call always calls the same function this would work great.
+My guess is that each call calls the same function 99.999999999% of the time, BUT SOMETIMES IT WONT.
+We could just set breakpoints on the ones that potentially could have this issue.
+I belive it will have issues with tail call optimiations.

 ## trace.py
 trace.py traces all calls and rets in a function.
 Earlier versions tried to use shortcuts but they all had various issues.
 The point of trace.py is to as good as you are going to get a call tracer when it comes to accuracy.
 Speed is important but it suposed to be refernce for accuracy.